OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-37.md

 They will no longer defile themselves with their idols, or with their detestable things, or with any of their sins.
 I will save them from all their backslidings in which they have sinned, and will cleanse them.
 They will be My people, and I will be their God.

 ## Ezekiel 37:24
 “My servant David will be king over them, and they will all have one shepherd.
-They will follow My laws and be careful to keep My decrees.
+They will follow My laws and be diligent in keeping My decrees.

 ## Ezekiel 37:25
 They will dwell in the land I gave to My servant Jacob, where your ancestors lived.
 They, their children, and their children’s children will live there forever, and My servant David will be their prince forever.